objectuser/pneumatic.github.io/_drafts/2016-06-06-development-environment-with-docker.md

 comments: true
 ---

+The [Docker Toolbox](https://www.docker.com/products/overview#/docker_toolbox) makes it easy to create a production-like development environment.

 In the past, setting up a local development environment involved installing a few of the key infrastructure components on my development computer and then making some compromises on things that were either too much of a pain to setup or had similar light-weight equivalents that didn't compromise the systems behavior.

 For example, I would always have my target database installed on my computer.
 But I might use a light-weight messaging system (ActiveMQ or whatever) and a simple cache instead of the enterprise system that might be the deployment target (WebSphere MQ and Redis, for example).

-Vagrant is a much better approach.
+[Vagrant](https://www.vagrantup.com/) is a much better approach.
 With Vagrant you can create a configuration for an environment and share it across developers.
 That eliminates a lot of problems.
 However, using Vagrant still requires quite a bit of configuration to install and use components like MySQL and Redis.
-This can be simplified with tools like Ansible, Puppet or Salt, but it's still a lot of configuration before you can get started.
+This can be simplified with tools like [Ansible](https://www.ansible.com/), [Puppet](https://puppet.com/) or [Salt](https://saltstack.com/), but it's still a lot of configuration before you can get started.

-Docker and Docker Hub provide images of many of the most common components used in web and enterprise applications.
+Docker and [Docker Hub](https://hub.docker.com/) provide images of many of the most common components used in web and enterprise applications.
 They work "out of the box", so it's much easier to get started and refine things as you go.
 Also, the repository images are updated often, so it's often easier to move from one version to the next.

 Whether or not you're using Docker for deployment, Docker makes an excellent tool for building a local development environment and a CI environment (more on that in a future post).

 In this post, I want to discuss my approach for creating a development environment using Docker tooling.

 My current system uses the following major components:

 1. Angular JS (1.x)
 1. Spring Boot
 1. Redis